-Over the past decade there have been over 40 fully independent replicated trial sites (both plot and paddock size) looking at Australian Mineral Fertilisers (or previously as Western Mineral Fertilisers) programs.
+Over the past two decades there have been over 45 fully independent replicated trial sites (both plot and paddock size) looking at Australian Mineral Fertilisers (previously Western Mineral Fertilisers) programs and the Grow Safe® products.
 This has resulted in the collection of valuable research data, used to improve & enhance (i) the fertiliser and biological product formulation, and (ii) the in-field Grow Safe farming programs.

 The end result of this R & D are programs that achieve on average the highest net $ return/ha to the farmer, when monitoring yield, produce quality and input costs.
 It has also demonstrated improvements in soil health through increases in Nutrient Use Efficiency (NUE), Soil Carbon & beneficial microbe levels, and an understanding of the effects of inputs (such as Nitrogen, herbicides and fungicides).